 What to Bring to Apartment Viewing?

 Touring an apartment requires you to be prepared.
 Not only should you book an appointment ahead of time if possible, but you should bring along all the necessary documentation to make the application process seamless if you find the right apartment for you.
-This might include the following:
+Knowing what to bring when touring an apartment can become a longer list than you would initially expect, but you should be sure to include the following:

 - Personal identification (such as a Driver’s License)